Five Questions Every Manager Should Ask About Employee Engagement

 This goes way beyond saying the occasional thank you.
-It means understanding what matters to your people, what do they love doing, what will they avoid doing at all costs, how do they want to grow and be stretched.
+It means understanding what matters to your people, what they love doing, what they will avoid doing at all costs, and how they want to grow and be stretched.

 Below are five questions you can ask yourself as a manager to assess how well you are building levels of engagement in your team.

 - How much do I know about what really matters to each of the people in my team?
 We don’t just mean what matters to them in the workplace.
 People are often so much more than they bring to the workplace.
 Find out what matters at home and in the rest of their lives.
 What is it they would move mountains for?
 What are their worries, hopes and dreams?
 Asking these questions builds strong relationships and brings people to life.

 - Do I know what the strengths are of each member of my team?
 By strengths we don’t mean what the person is competent to do but what do they love doing?
 The evidence shows that employees who have managers that know their strengths are 71% more likely to be engaged.
 Sometimes we think we know someone’s strengths but we don’t always see the full picture.
 Have you pigeon holed someone based on what you have seen them do so far?

 - Do my team know their own strengths?
 Not everyone knows their own strengths.
 Team members who understand their strengths are more productive and more engaged.
 Take the time to tell people about the good things you see them doing and what you see them doing well.